chrisnoonan98675/site/xl-testview/how-to/create-a-test-specification.markdown

     * **Test Specification Set**: A group that aggregates the results of multiple test specifications.
 For information about creating a set, refer to [Create a test specification set](/xl-testview/how-to/create-a-test-specification-set.html).
 1. Enter a unique title in the **Title** box.
 1. Select a qualifier from the **Qualification** list.
-1. Select the test tool for the specification from the **Test Tool Name** list.
+1. Select the test parser for the specification from the **Test Tool Name** list.

     If you are creating a passive test specification, click **Create test specification** to finish.
 Otherwise, continue with the remaining steps.